2. Go-Pod PLUS £12,749.00 - Deposit £1000 - Balance on collection.

 - Under fridge cupboard.

-- Dropdown front access to underbunk storage areas.
+- Dropdown access to underbunk storage areas.

-- Upgraded control panel - now wall mounted.
+- Control panel - wall mounted.

 - 240V electric circuit and battery charger.